Just because the game designers made a good game doesn't mean you can't make it even better. Or at least different.

 Street Fighter II had various hacked bootleg versions in the arcade such as Rainbow Edition and Koryu that modified many of the games properties, allowing for mid air fireballs, dragon punches that spammed fireball and instant character swapping in game.

-And for the PC version of Super Street Fighter IV Arcade Edition, we have [[http://www.sf4remix.com/wiki/index.php?title=Main_Page SSFIVAE Remix], which aims to make the game faster paced...whilst also making most of the moves and characters balls-out insane.
-Ryu's Metsu Hadouken Ultra, for one thing is...much different.
+And for the PC version of Super Street Fighter IV Arcade Edition, we have SSFIVAE Remix, which aims to make the game faster paced...whilst also making most of the moves and characters balls-out insane.
+Ryu's Metsu Hadouken Ultra, for one thing has been swapped out for a ranbu-esque move.
+Furthermore, it further differentiates the original Ryu and Ken even more by making Ken a charge motion character.

 Ultimate Knight Windom XPlives from this.
 Being essentially a Gundam VS-based game on its own, it was just a matter of time before packs like SEEDmod, Wind00m and a buttload of various graphic, robot and pilot mods appear.
 And there's still more to come.